Via del Sale is a military road through the Ligurian Alps

 Is Via del Sale road open?

 Set high in the heart of the Ligurian Alps, the trail links the Piedmontese and French Alps to the Ligurian Sea.
 This route is closed to traffic during the winter months (October to March) because of the snow, but it can be closed anytime when the access is not cleared of snow.
-On summer, being one of the best known and most popular routes of the western Alps, it’s necessary to pay close attention to the transit of mountain biking and horseback riding.
+In summer, being one of the best-known and most popular routes of the western Alps, it’s necessary to pay close attention to the transit of mountain biking and horseback riding.

 When was Via del Sale road built?

 This is a Ligurian track built in the Middle Ages to transport salt from Ventimiglia to Limone Piemonte and from there to Turin.
-Among many roads that connected the ancient Liguria and Piedmont to France, this is one of the most famous and popular.
-As a result, the road has been enlarged and many sections were magnified and transformed into military roads to connect the numerous forts located along the border between Italy and France.
-Before the Second World War, the mountain of The Regiment had the task of maintaining the road in the best road conditions.
-Today, it is a wonderful dirt road, which runs along the ridges of the Maritime Alps on the border between Italy and France, in a wild landscape and stunning views of the sea and the mountains.
+Among the many roads that connected ancient Liguria and Piedmont to France, this is one of the most famous and popular.
+As a result, the road has been enlarged, and many sections were magnified and transformed into military roads to connect the numerous forts located along the border between Italy and France.
+Before the Second World War, the Regiment had the task of maintaining the road in the best conditions.
+Today, it is a wonderful dirt road that runs along the ridges of the Maritime Alps on the border between Italy and France, in a wild landscape with stunning views of the sea and the mountains.

 Is Via del Sale road difficult?

 The road is totally unpaved.
-This scenario is particularly challenging at the hairpin turns along the climbs sharply slope, because the engine of cars is being really forced during all the path.
-It is a path that can be defined as first class in every aspect.
-The word ‘order’ is always needed.
-You’ll need to move with extreme caution to minimize the risk, and before many steps you will need to go down the car and walking to inspection the road.
-In fact, the difficulties in terms of off-road are significant and require (in addition to a consolidated experience) a good knowledge of driving skills and, above all, an extreme and constant attention because of the dizzying cliffs that open on either side of the track along the route.
+This scenario is particularly challenging at the hairpin turns along the steep climbs because the engines of cars are being really forced throughout the path.
+It is a path that can be defined as first-class in every aspect.
+Caution is always needed.
+You’ll need to move with extreme caution to minimize the risk, and before many steps, you will need to get out of the car and walk to inspect the road.
+In fact, the difficulties in terms of off-road driving are significant and require (in addition to consolidated experience) a good knowledge of driving skills and, above all, extreme and constant attention because of the dizzying cliffs that open on either side of the track along the route.

 The road climbs up several mountain passes, including: